superagent-ai/superagent/sdk/typescript/README.md

-# Superagent Guard TypeScript SDK
+# Superagent TypeScript SDK

-A lightweight client for calling the Superagent Guard endpoint from TypeScript or JavaScript projects.
+A lightweight client for calling the Superagent Guard and Redact endpoints from TypeScript or JavaScript projects.

 ## Installation